MCawood/lightcone/README.md

 -------------------
 The params.txt file contains all the user configurable parameters for this toolkit.
 The contents of which are:

--CUBESIZE=[size of GADGET simulation cube is Mpcs] -CONEAXISVECTOR=[a comma delimited 3D vector describing the axis along which the cone will be created.
+- CUBESIZE=[size of GADGET simulation cube is Mpcs]
+- CONEAXISVECTOR=[a comma delimited 3D vector describing the axis along which the cone will be created.
 (0,0,0) represents the direction of snapshot stackking]
--ZMAX=[the maximum redshift of the lightcone, this will determine the number of stacked snapshots] -NCPUS=[number of CPU cores to run the snapshot processing stage on] -DM=[YES/NO - toggles whether to add dark matter to the output datacube] -SNAPNAME=[the full path and filename to the input GADGET snapshots, with X used to represent the number section of the file name]
+- ZMAX=[the maximum redshift of the lightcone, this will determine the number of stacked snapshots]
+- NCPUS=[number of CPU cores to run the snapshot processing stage on]
+- DM=[YES/NO - toggles whether to add dark matter to the output datacube]
+- SNAPNAME=[the full path and filename to the input GADGET snapshots, with X used to represent the number section of the file name]
--X=[the number of the last GADGET snapshot, representing z=0, eg: 141] -PIXELS=[the number of spatial pixels into which the lightcone will be partitioned along each spatial axis] -FREQBINS=[number of frequency channels into which the lightcone will be partitioned] -DIAG=[YES/NO, toggles additional output generation used for developement and debugging]
+- X=[the number of the last GADGET snapshot, representing z=0, eg: 141]
+- PIXELS=[the number of spatial pixels into which the lightcone will be partitioned along each spatial axis]
+- FREQBINS=[number of frequency channels into which the lightcone will be partitioned]
+- DIAG=[YES/NO, toggles additional output generation used for developement and debugging]

 A sample params.txt file is included to demonstrate the correct format.